How can I withdraw money if I have not yet registered my nominated account?

 How can I see my transaction history?

 You can view your account history through our online service back to 2001, if your account has been open that long!
 If you require your transaction history over a longer period of time, please refer to your passbook or contact us and we will be able to issue you with this information.
-There is a charge for this service, please refer to our Tariff of Charges.
+There is a charge for this service, please refer to our Tariff of Charges which can be found in our Terms and Conditions.

 Can I withdraw money in a branch?